Training in Classical Herbalism

 Length of Training: If you attend regularly, it generally takes around 2 years to complete the Apprentice Logbook, but you have the freedom to do it in a shorter or a longer time as it suits you, and depends on both your prior experience and your learning style.

-Supervisors: JFA Clinical Supervisors: Frances Turner and Maggie Bavington.
-Assistant Clinical Supervisor: Anna Morshead.
+Supervisors: JFA Clinical Supervisors: Frances Turner, Maggie Bavington, Anna Morshead.
+Assistant Clinical Supervisor: Kevin Grey.
 Visiting Clinical Supervisor: Dr Suzanne Robidoux.

 "A useful but also very enjoyable way to study Chinese herbs!"